 C.) Also, Consider the location you choose to build at "carefully", before acquiring and spending any money on that spot to build upon.
 Some states cost less to live and build in.
 Which means, it might not be not be next to Mom's house, or even in the same neighborhood you thought you must live in, but Freedom too, comes at a cost.

-D) Then, with the right location to start with, you can choose the materials you build with, such things as free materials (and yes, Adobe & Rammed Earth come to our mind first ) and at the least, you're not totally forced to donate to those big box store's cash registers, with their very high materials cost, for their manufactured & code approved materials as Rammed Earth and Adobe are almost free at a 70% Sand, 20% Clay, 10% Portland Cement Mix..
+D) Then, with the right location to start with, you can choose the materials you build with, such things as free materials (and yes, Adobe & Rammed Earth come to our mind first ) and at the least, you're not totally forced to donate to those big box store's cash registers, with their very high materials cost, for their manufactured & code approved materials as Rammed Earth and Adobe are almost free at a 70% Sand, 20% Clay, [10%+ Portland Cement to seal the wall], (or 20% hydrated lime for proper breathability AND SELF HEALING thus reducing clay by another 10%) Mix..

 UP NEXT